-The Board may authorize different diploma programs.
+The Board may grant different diplomas to those students who complete credits above the minimum number as established by the Kentucky Board of Education.
 In addition, the Board may award a diploma to a student posthumously indicating graduation with the class with which the student was expected to graduate.